devsecurity-io/dns-tools/azure-zone-upload/README.md

   Other record types are not supported at the moment.
 If such records exist in the CSV file provided, a warning is displayed.

-In case you have modified `azure-zone-upload` to support more record types please share it with the community and create a pull request.
+In case you have modified `azure-zone-upload` to support more record types, please share it with the community and create a pull request.

 ## Contributing

-If you consider `azure-zone-upload` to be useful and would like to contribute please create a pull request.
+If you consider `azure-zone-upload` to be useful and would like to contribute, please create a pull request.
 This especially makes sense if you are facing the following error message:

 `Record(s) of type <type> in CSV file which is currently not supported by the tool.
 Please handle records manually.`